The core membership of the Group is:

 - Barry Sillers, Scottish Police Authority

-- Irene Henry, Equality and Human Rights Commissioner
+- Bill Stevenson, Equality and Human Rights Commission

 - Jenny Brotchie, Information Commissioner's Office